Azure-Samples/agentic-app-with-fabric/docs/EXPLORE.md

    ```
 2. If you click on any of them and Run, you can see the results.

 3. Now is the time to build your first real-time monitoring dashboard.
 Click on a query of your choice, then click on the "Save to Dashboard" drop down.
-Since this is a new dashboard, click on "**To a new Dashboard** option and choose a name you desire (ex.
+Since this is a new dashboard, click on **To a new Dashboard** option and choose a name you desire (ex.
 ContentMonitoring)

    ![dashboard initial](../assets/new_dash.png):